Environment, Sustainability and Technology

 Professor Steve Sharples

 Steve's research investigates the environmental impact and performance of buildings in the context of climate change and low carbon, sustainable design.
-He has held over 20 EPSRC awards, including several major multidisciplinary research consortia.
-Steve has supervised over 30 PhD students and current/recent projects involve students from Bahrain, China, Egypt, Iran, Iraq, Mexico and Thailand.
+He has over 200 publications and has held over 20 EPSRC awards, including several major multidisciplinary research consortia.
+Steve has supervised over 30 PhD students and current/recent projects have involve studies in Bahrain, China, Egypt, Iran, Iraq, Mexico and Thailand.